PureStorage-OpenConnect/zero-touch-provisioner/Readme.md

 Windows 10 or higher, Linux with UI, or MAC OS.

-Network Connectivity over port 80 and 443 to the DHCP IP used by the FlashArray or FlashBlade
+Network Connectivity over port **8081** to the DHCP IP used by the FlashArray Network Connectivity over port **80 and 443** to the DHCP IP used by the FlashBlade

 ```
 For Windows, download and launch the appropriate .exe, fill out the form and go.